Your cart is currently empty!

 Do you HAVE to have alcohol in times of stress?

 If so you may ask yourself WHY?
-What does it actually GIVE you?
+What does alcohol actually GIVE you?
 And can you give yourself the time to choose to learn a new habit in order to do the same?

 The after-effects of the drug were bad.

-Here in the UK it is a Bank Holiday weekend.
+Here in the UK, it is a Bank Holiday weekend.
 That’s 3 days off work.
 The old me would have said ”Alcohol.”
-I would have drunk a glass of wine as soon as I could after work and that would have lead to more.
+I would have drunk a glass of wine as soon as I could after work and that would have led to more.
 I would become ”relaxed, happy, euphoric”, as the alcohol altered my persona.
 I would have eventually been oblivious of how drunk I was and probably have started talking crap, maybe getting a bit irritated and nasty without me realising it and maybe listening to music as I had a ‘great time.’
-Sleep when it came would be sudden, fitful and not for long.
-I would awake feeling ill, anxious, sad, tired, full of loathing and with a sense of gloom.
+Sleep when it came would be sudden, fitful, and not for long.
+I would awake feeling ill, anxious, sad, tired, full of loathing, and with a sense of gloom.
 Tasks the next day would be laborious and my constant yearning would be to sleep to feel better.
-Later in the day I would start the whole process again.
+Later in the day, I would start the whole process again.

 Because it was a Bank holiday weekend.
 My weekend to do whatever I wanted……………

-In contrast the new sober me went out for a meal, watched a DVD, drank lots of tea and then listened to my music.
-Today have been up, shopped, done the washing and organised a dance night tomorrow with my friends.
+In contrast, the new sober me went out for a meal, watched a DVD, drank lots of tea, and then listened to my music.
+Today I have been up, shopped, done the washing and organised a dance night tomorrow with my friends.
 I am the driver but I will be dancing the night away nonetheless.
-I am happy, no anxieties and content with myself.
+I am happy, have no anxieties and am content with myself.

 The only advice I can give you is this.